StackVista/stackstate-docs/configure/topology/component_actions.md

 # Component actions

 Component Actions in StackState provide an ability to act based on various events and inputs provided by StackState monitoring capabilities.
-This functionality provides users with configurable Actions that can be executed from the component context menu or the right panel **details** tab when detailed information about a component is displayed.
+This functionality provides users with configurable Actions that can be executed from the component context menu or the right panel **Selection details** tab when detailed information about a component is displayed.

 ![Component Actions](../../.gitbook/assets/v50_actions.png)